Muterra/py_smartyparse/README.md

     pip install --pre smartyparse

-Smartyparse has no external dependencies at this time (beyond the standard library).
+Smartyparse has no external dependencies at this time (beyond the standard library), though building it from source will require pandoc and pypandoc:

+    sudo apt-get install pandoc
+    pip install pypandoc

+# Example usage